The Wicked Will Rise: Plot

 When Amy awakes, Polychrome’s home is on fire and under attack by Glinda and Dorothy.
 Pete disclosed their location to Glinda, believing that Glinda would help him.
 Polychrome, Amy, Nox and Bright lose the fight, and Glinda takes the Tin Man’s heart and the Lion’s tail and leaves with Pete.
 Polychrome is slain, and Bright flees.
 Beaten, Nox and Amy leave the Rainbow Falls.

 Enraged, Amy beats at a wall made out of the Road of Yellow Brick, transforming into a monster, which frightens her, but she is able to change herself back.
 With the wall destroyed, the group is able to see the other side of the Emerald Palace, where Queen Lulu is waiting.
 Having had a change of heart about fighting in the war, she tells the group her monkeys were able to capture Glinda, but Dorothy took Ozma into the Palace Maze.
 Amy and Nox follow them, encountering the Scarecrow who has already had his brains removed.
 Amy slays him, and continues following Dorothy, but Nox is left behind.

 When Amy reaches the middle of the maze, Dorothy threatens to destroy Kansas.
-She then sees the Wizard, who betrays her, taking control of Dorothy and Amy.
-He is stopped when Pete suddenly separates from Ozma and attacks him.
-The Wizard’s plan foiled, the tornado destroys the Maze, taking Dorothy and Amy back to Kansas, where the Witches of the Order are waiting.
+She then sees the Wizard, who betrays her, taking control of Dorothy and Amy, revealing that Kansas and Oz are technically the same place, but in different dimensional spaces; Oz, in fact, draws some unidentified magic from Kansas that, in turn, leaves Kansas as a dried, un-magical place.
+The Wizard plans to merge the two, bringing Oz to the regular world, despite the potential chaos, and rule as its King.
+He is stopped when Pete suddenly separates from Ozma and attacks him, breaking his control of Amy and Dorothy.
+The Wizard’s plan foiled, Dorothy proceeds to brutally murder the Wizard before the tornado destroys the Maze, taking Dorothy and Amy back to Kansas, where the Witches of the Order are waiting.